Why Adalo Works for Building a Streaming App

 - Cache frequently accessed data in user properties

-Adalo stands out as the ideal no-code solution for launching a Hulu-style streaming platform.
-Unlike competitors that focus on web apps only, Adalo enables you to build native iOS and Android apps alongside your web version—all from a single build.
-This means your streaming service reaches users everywhere, just like Hulu.
+Adalo stands out as the ideal solution for launching a Hulu-style streaming platform.
+Unlike competitors that focus on web apps only or use mobile wrappers, Adalo creates true native iOS and Android apps alongside your web version—all from a single build.
+This means your streaming service reaches users everywhere, just like Hulu, with native performance on every device.

-The platform's built-in relational database has already powered apps serving 2 million+ end users, proving it can handle the complex relationships between users, profiles, videos, watch history, and subscriptions that streaming platforms require.
+The platform's built-in relational database has already powered apps serving millions of end users, proving it can handle the complex relationships between users, profiles, videos, watch history, and subscriptions that streaming platforms require.
 When you need to scale beyond Adalo's database, seamless integrations with Xano and Airtable let you expand capacity without rebuilding your app.

 Payment processing is straightforward with native Stripe integration, letting you implement subscription tiers, free trials, and payment management without custom code.
 Combined with responsive design that automatically adapts to any screen size, you can launch a professional streaming platform in weeks instead of months—and for $36/month instead of tens of thousands in development costs.